bdeneuter/android-rx/README.md

 Exercise 2: Create streams
 ====================================

-Show the plane image on the screen on the position of the plane.
+Show the plane image on the correct location on the screen by subscribing to the stream of positions of the plane.
-See class MainFragment.
+See class be.cegeka.android.rx.presentation.MainFragment.

     1. Map the game to the plane.
     2. Flat map the stream of positions on the plane